krishnakumardangi/python_code/multiprocessing/README.md

 ## Life-Cycle of the ThreadPool ##
 There are four main steps in the life-cycle of using the ThreadPool class, they are: create, submit, wait, and shutdown.

-Step 1.
+<br>Step 1.
 Create: Create the thread pool by calling the constructor ThreadPool().
-Step 2.
+<br>Step 2.
 Submit: Submit tasks synchronously or asynchronously.
-Step 3.
+<br>Step 3.
 Wait: Wait and get results as tasks complete (optional).
-        3a.
-Wait on AsyncResult objects to Complete 3b.
-Wait on AsyncResult objects for Result Step 4.
+        <br>3a.
+Wait on AsyncResult objects to Complete
+        <br>3b.
+Wait on AsyncResult objects for Result
+<br>Step 4.
 Shutdown: Shut down the thread pool by calling shutdown().
-        4a.
+        <br>4a.
 Shutdown Automatically with the Context Manager

 The following figure helps to picture the life-cycle of the ThreadPool class.